-A Plan for Self-administered Medication Management (SAMM) for Residents, including but not limited to, assistance with as-necessary medication (PRN) when part of the SAMM, and, if offered, Limited Medication Administration;
+A Plan for Self-Administered Medication Management (SAMM) for Residents, including, but not limited to, assistance with as-necessary medication (PRN) when part of the SAMM, and, if offered, Limited Medication Administration;

 A means for Residents to communicate urgent or emergency needs, and a plan to provide timely assistance to them;

+Policies and procedures for the maintenance and operation of an automated external defibrillator (AED);

 The number of staff to be employed in the operation of the Assisted Living Residence and their minimum qualifications and responsibilities;

-A copy of the Residency Agreement that will be used by the Assisted Living Residence.
-It must clearly describe the rights and responsibilities of the Resident and Sponsor, and comply with all requirements of M.G.L. c.
+A copy of the Residency Agreement and any disclosures that will be used by the Assisted Living Residence.
+The Residency Agreement must clearly describe the rights and responsibilities of the Resident and Sponsor, and comply with all requirements of M.G.L. c.
 19D and 651 CMR 12.00;

 A copy of all required current building, fire safety, and locally approved state sanitary code certificates and permits;